TO BEE OR NOT TO BEE? SPOILER ALERT - IT'S 'TO BEE'.

 - Hazel Butterfield

-A day celebrating the natural wonder that is the honey bee and their nectar (20th August) is almost here.
-They are an endangered species and we need bee (sorry) well informed, this is how and why you should get on board...
+A day celebrating the natural wonder that is the honey bee and their nectar (18th August) is almost here.
+They are an endangered species and we need to bee (sorry) well informed, this is how and why you should get on board...

-I was in Morocco not so long back and went to a honey farm in the Atlas Mountains.
+I was in Morocco a few years back and went to a honey farm in the Atlas Mountains.
 Now, I've always appreciated honey, but was never a great user of it.
-But when I tried this honey, which was incredible, I was sold.
+But when I tried this honey which was quite frankly, incredible, I was sold.
 All they did was provide crusty bread to give it a try and it was delish, it's such a simple dish but it just works.
 A crisp white wine in a garden with friends, add a dollop of any kind of crusty bread and honey put in a funky little ramekin.
 It's so simple.

 If you're wanting something more, what about these beauties for the BBQ: